icub-tech-iit/training-matlab-bldc-controller/README.md

 This repository consists of folders containing the MATLAB and Simulink files that are realized following the [How to Design Motor Controllers Using Simscape Electrical](https://www.mathworks.com/videos/series/how-to-design-motor-controllers-using-simscape-electrical.html) video tutorial series.

-__Note that most of the MATLAB code is copied from [here](https://github.com/mathworks/Design-motor-controllers-with-Simscape-Electricalhttps://github.com/mathworks/Design-motor-controllers-with-Simscape-Electrical)__.

 ## ✅ Prerequisites

 | Knowledge            | Level     |
 | -------------        | ---------- |